focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 ## Wiring and Soldering

 Some of my early prototypes were super exciting to me.
+Like this one that was a vertical stack and adjusted in 2 directions with a series of aligning slots.

+{{ figureflickr(url="https://live.staticflickr.com/65535/50955233036_827d1c0f0e_c.jpg" caption="This prototype seemed great but soldering inside these housings would be a nightmare") }}

 That is until I realized there was no way to get in there with a soldering iron and actually wire them up.
 I had to discard several variations before landing on something that was actually possible to solder.

-This design with the walls detachable from the finger columns also facilitates hand wiring while keeping the frustration level manageable.
+The current design with the walls detachable from the finger columns also facilitates hand wiring while keeping the frustration level manageable.
 I did 3 solder operations on each switch with the switch completely out of the case, and only after that did I glue them into their positions.
 That helps a lot.
 Then, wiring can proceed with only one wall bolted on at a time so the other side has plenty of clearance for the soldering iron and manipulating the wires by hand.

 {{ figureflickr(url="https://live.staticflickr.com/65535/51000919290_9770698fa3_c.jpg" caption="Pre-assembly solder operations") }}